nodejs/mentorship/README.md

 - The preferred language of the mentee/mentor
 - The fluency in speaking/understanding english
-- The mentee/mentor restrictly requires non-english language for communication.
+- Whether the mentee/mentor requires non-english language for communication.
-- a note that restricting the language might result in a slower pairing process.
+  - Note that restricting the language might result in a slower pairing process.

 #### Displaying the list of mentors and mentees

-Initially in the program's github page, and asking candidates to join the slack channel to reach out and meet people over specific channels.
+Initially in the program's GitHub page, and asking candidates to join the Slack channel to reach out and meet people over specific channels.

 #### What is the communication channel to be used for communication between